 The team member that created the application (maybe that's you?) is also automatically made an App Collaborator.
 After another Collaborator is assigned, the application creator may "leave" or be removed from the app's list of collaborators.

-Use the Add a team member control to add additional App Collaborators from the containing team or workspace (if you're part of an Enterprise organization).
+Use the Add a team member control to add additional App Collaborators from the containing workspace.
 App Collaborators will have access to your app's credentials, so be sure and only add team members you trust with your Slack app's livelihood.

-You may also assign your team's single or multi-channel guests as App Collaborators.
+You may also assign your workspace's single or multi-channel guests as App Collaborators.
 These guests cannot delete a Slack app, nor modify your carefully pruned roster of co-conspirators.

 Hovering over a Collaborator under Team members who can edit this app reveals buttons allowing app Collaborators to remove their fellow collaborators from the app, or for the currently signed in Collaborator to Leave the esteemed list of fellow App Collaborators.